duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 There has been ongoing debate whether these systems should be close or open sourced.

+Open source code means that the source code can be accessed by the public.
+Closed source code means that the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.
+While closed source codes may safer from prying eyes or hackers, it also prevents closer scrutiny for potential biases or problems in the code by the public.

 ##### An example: Autonomous Systems Used in Social Credit System Development in China

 The Chinese government began experimenting with social credit scores in 2015, when it allowed private companies to assign credit scores to people.
 One of the companies, Sesame Credit, does this by analyzing many variables over five sets of data, most of which is actually from Alibaba’s Alipay, which is used by over a billion people to make purchases, and contains much information.
 Sesame Credit analyzes both financial and social behaviors and assigns a score between 350 and 950 (Time).
 People who accomplish good deeds are awarded points and can receive rewards.
 Those who do bad deeds, such as smoking or spending too much time on video games, are deducted points.
 Those with an extremely low social credit score are placed on the “List of Untrustworthy Persons” and will be prohibited from certain activities such as the ability to use public transportation or to make large purchases.

 This is being implemented with the help of AI and facial recognition.

 There has been many concerns with the use of China's social credit system, fears about leading to social inequality and alienation.
 There are also fears of preventing a free market economy.
+While the benefits include trying to reduce the amount of crimes or bad habits of people.

 <!--
 https://time.com/collection/davos-2019/5502592/china-social-credit-score/